 - 2.2 In compliance with NZX Code Recommendation 2.2 that every issuer should have a procedure for the nomination and appointment of directors to the Board, this is done as circumstances require.
-PGG Wrightson Limited has a formal and transparent method for the nomination and appointment of directors to the Board nominations are publicly called for by notice on the NZX and considered at the Annual Meeting.
+PGG Wrightson has a formal and transparent method for the nomination and appointment of directors to the Board nominations are publicly called for by notice on the NZX and considered at the Annual Meeting.
 Checks will be done and key information about a candidate provided to shareholders in the Notice of Annual Meeting, including any material adverse information disclosed in the checks where a candidate is standing for the first time or the term of office if seeking re-election.
 Directors may be appointed by the Board between Annual Meetings as permitted by the Constitution but are required to seek re-election at the next Annual Meeting.
-The Constitution contains no provisions for compulsory retirement or a fixed tenure for Directors, although Directors must periodically retire and seek re-election in accordance with the Constitution and NZX Listing Rules. - 2.3 In compliance with NZX Code Recommendation 2.3 that an issuer should enter into written agreements with each newly appointed Director establishing the terms of their appointment, the Board has a template Director Letter of Appointment available for use which sets out the written expectations of Directors and which is used for all new Directors. - 2.4 In compliance with NZX Code Recommendation 2.4, information about each Director is disclosed in the Annual Report, including a profile of experience, length of service, independence, ownership interests and attendance at Board meetings.
-As at 30 June 2021 the Board had five Directors.
-Their experience, qualifications and the value that they contribute to the Board are listed in the Board of Directors biographies set out in the Annual Report and on this website.
-The full Board met six times during the year ended 30 June 2021, including conference calls and video-meetings.
-Directors also meet on other occasions for strategic planning and held conference calls from time to time as required.
-The attendance at Board meetings of all Directors who served during the financial year to 30 June 2021 is set out below, including attendance in part:
+The Constitution contains no provisions for compulsory retirement or a fixed tenure for Directors, although Directors must periodically retire and seek re-election in accordance with the Constitution and NZX Listing Rules. - 2.3 In compliance with NZX Code Recommendation 2.3 that an issuer should enter into written agreements with each newly appointed Director establishing the terms of their appointment, the Board has a template Director Letter of Appointment available for use which sets out the written expectations of Directors and which is used for all new Directors. - 2.4 In compliance with NZX Code Recommendation 2.4, information about each Director is disclosed in the 2023 Annual Report, including a profile of experience, length of service, independence, ownership interests and attendance at Board meetings.
+As at 30 June 2023 the Board had six Directors.
+Their experience, qualifications, and the value that the Directors contributed to the Board are listed in the Board of Directors biographies set out on pages 14 to 15 in the 2023 Annual Report.
+The Board has an appropriate mix of tenure, skills, diversity, and experience.
+The Board skills matrix below outlines the qualifications, capabilities, tenure, and gender of each member of the Board.